berkes/berkes.github.com/_posts/2010-12-31-clean-and-maintainable-pattern-for-blocks-development-in-drupal-6.md

 title: Clean and maintainable pattern for blocks development in Drupal 6
 created: 1293798762
 tags:
-- Programming
+- programming
-- PHP
+- php
-- Tips and tricks
+- tips and tricks
-- Drupal Talk
+- drupal talk
-- Drupal
+- drupal
-- Drupal Blog
+- drupal blog
 lang: en
 ---
 # Clean and maintainable pattern for blocks development in Drupal 6